shivammathur/setup-php/README.md

 ```

 Run the workflow locally with `act` using [`shivammathur/node`](https://github.com/shivammathur/node-docker "Docker image to run setup-php") docker images.

+Choose the image tag which matches the `runs-on` property in your workflow:

 ```bash
 # For runs-on: ubuntu-latest